istvan-ujjmeszaros/advanced-sassy-ink/README.md

 ### Added alignment helper classes

-Added the following new helpwer classes:
+Added the following new helper classes:

 - `text-left`: left aligning the text
 - `text-right`: right aligning the text